Judicial separation

 [Act 3 of 2022 wef 01/07/2024]

-(2) Where a court grants a judgment of judicial separation, it is no longer obligatory for the plaintiff to cohabit with the defendant.
+(2) Where a court grants a judgment of judicial separation, it is no longer obligatory for the applicant to cohabit with the respondent.

-(3) The court may, on an application by writ of the spouse against whom a judgment of judicial separation has been made and on being satisfied that the allegations in the writ are true, rescind the judgment at any time on the ground that it was obtained in the absence of the plaintiff or, if desertion was the ground of the judgment, that there was reasonable cause for the alleged desertion.
+(3) The court may, on an application by an originating application of the spouse against whom a judgment of judicial separation has been made and on being satisfied that the allegations in the originating application are true, rescind the judgment at any time on the ground that it was obtained in the absence of the applicant or, if desertion was the ground of the judgment, that there was reasonable cause for the alleged desertion.

-Judicial separation no bar to writ for divorce
+Judicial separation no bar to originating application for divorce

-102.—(1) A person is not prevented from filing a writ for divorce, or the court from pronouncing a judgment of divorce, by reason only that the plaintiff or defendant has at any time been granted a judicial separation upon the same or substantially the same facts as those proved in support of the writ for divorce.
+102.—(1) A person is not prevented from filing an originating application for divorce, or the court from pronouncing a judgment of divorce, by reason only that the applicant or respondent has at any time been granted a judicial separation upon the same or substantially the same facts as those proved in support of the originating application for divorce.

-(2) On any such writ for divorce, the court may treat the judgment of judicial separation as sufficient proof of the adultery, desertion or other ground on which it was granted, but the court must not grant a judgment of divorce without receiving evidence from the plaintiff.
+(2) On any such originating application for divorce, the court may treat the judgment of judicial separation as sufficient proof of the adultery, desertion or other ground on which it was granted, but the court must not grant a judgment of divorce without receiving evidence from the applicant.

-(3) For the purposes of any such writ for divorce, a period of desertion immediately preceding the institution of proceedings for a judgment of judicial separation is, if the parties have not resumed cohabitation and the judgment has been continuously in force since it was granted, deemed immediately to precede the filing of the writ for divorce.
+(3) For the purposes of any such originating application for divorce, a period of desertion immediately preceding the institution of proceedings for a judgment of judicial separation is, if the parties have not resumed cohabitation and the judgment has been continuously in force since it was granted, deemed immediately to precede the filing of the originating application for divorce.